Jaremi Carey: Early life

-Carey was born to Rickey Lee Carey and Rhonda Lynn Malott (also said to be Maritza Cortes) on October 10, 1985, in San Antonio, Texas.
+Carey was born to Rickey Lee Carey and Rhonda Lynn Malott on October 10, 1985, in San Antonio, Texas.
 His parents divorced when he was 17 years old.
 He is of Filipino and Portuguese descent.

 Carey went to school for graphic and web design.
 He is a certified optician.

 Career

 Carey as Phi Phi O'Hara was announced as one of the thirteen contestants for RuPaul's Drag Race season 4 on November 13, 2011.
 He achieved a runner-up position.
-In 2012, Carey was invited back as a contestant on All Stars 1, but declined to participate in the competition due to personal reasons.
+In 2012, Carey was invited back as a contestant on All Stars 1, but declined to participate in the competition for personal reasons.
 He came back for All Stars 2 in 2016 and initially made it to the top five, but after the return of two previously eliminated contestants, Alyssa Edwards and Tatianna in the fifth episode, he placed seventh overall after being eliminated by them.

-He has been featured in the music videos for "Stranger" by Chris Malinchak, "Battle Axe" by Sharon Needles, "Ratchet Christmas" by Jiggly Caliente and "I Call Shade" by RuPaul's Drag Race: All Stars (season 4) winner Trinity the Tuck.
+He has been featured in music videos for "Stranger" by Chris Malinchak, "Battle Axe" by Sharon Needles, "Ratchet Christmas" by Jiggly Caliente, and "I Call Shade" by Trinity the Tuck.

 Carey made news headlines across the web with a project called "365 Days of Drag".
 His original goal was to post one photo in drag every day of 2016 (except for February 29, since it was a leap year).
 Carey successfully completed all 365 looks, posting the final look on January 1, 2017.
 The final outfit was a gown made of hundreds of printed photographs that featured all of the looks from the series.
 In 2017, Carey organized a drag benefit show to raise funds for the victims of Hurricane Maria in Puerto Rico, which featured other Drag Race alumni.
 The event took place on November 6, 2017, in Minneapolis and raised over $80,000.
 In October 2019, Carey successfully completed another photo series called "31 Days of Wizardry".
 Each day he transformed himself into a different character from the Harry Potter universe.

-As of December 2020, Carey is currently a co-chair of national organization Drag Out the Vote, which works with drag performers to promote voting among the LGBT community.
+As of April 2025, Carey is a co-chair of national organization Drag Out the Vote, which works with drag performers to promote voting among the LGBT community.

-Music

 Carey has been releasing music as Phi Phi O'Hara since 2014, but he started performing under his real name as well in 2015.
 His debut album Fever Heart was released on October 14, 2016.
-He is featured in the first three volumes of the Christmas Queens albums with "O Come, All Ye Faithful" (2017), "Fireside" (2016) and "Naughty or Nice" (2015).
+He is featured in the first three volumes of the Christmas Queens albums with "O Come, All Ye Faithful" (2017), "Fireside" (2016), and "Naughty or Nice" (2015).
 In 2018, Carey recorded a duet with Jiggly Caliente for her album T.H.O.T.
 Process called "Beat of My City".